DARPA-ASKEM/terarium/.github/CONTRIBUTING.md

 3. Start a service locally to replace the services you shut down

 - Start up the Backend Quarkus server using `./gradlew quarkusDev` or `quarkus dev` command
-- Start the front end by doing `yarn install` followed by `yarn && yarn dev`
+- Start the front end by doing `yarn && yarn dev` (shortcut for `yarn install && yarn workspaces him-client dev`)

 4. Navigate your browser to `localhost:8078`
 5. You can start services back up in kubernetes by running the following commands from the